vijayaragavanr18/Echostrik/README.md

    flutter run
    ```

+## ⚠️ Important Notes

+### For Users:
+- **Disable ad blockers** when using the app.
+Ad blockers (uBlock Origin, AdBlock, Brave Shields) block Firebase/Firestore connections.
+- **Whitelist the domain** or disable ad blockers for `echostrik.vercel.app` to ensure full functionality.

+### For Developers:
+- Firebase configuration included for web deployment
+- API keys are in the repository for demo purposes - **rotate them for production**
+- Supabase integration available as alternative backend

 ## 💡 Vision & Roadmap
 - **Phase 1: Core Data Flow**
   - Replace demo data with real Firestore queries